 High demand growth within California, exceptionally high demand in the entire Western system and a sustained lack of investment in generation capacity represent one reason for higher than historical prices in the California energy market.
 As a matter of principle, high prices are a natural and legitimate outcome of tight supply-demand balances in a functioning market.

 Where conditions in the summer of this year are concerned, the California Independent System Operator’s (“California ISO’s”) Department of Market Analysis (“DMA”) has highlighted ‘high peak demand growth’ and noted that “Average peak loads grew by 13% in May and 15% in June compared to the same months of 1999”.
+This is also borne out in the ISO board meeting testimony submitted by the CMUA itself – “…, I need you to recognize that loads are up 7 to 10 percent over last year.
+We’ve had a booming economy and a tremendous amount of energy consumption that we’ve had to serve.”
 By any standard, these are substantial year-on-year growth rates.
 However, load growth was not just high in the California energy market.
 Demand in the wider interconnected western system was also unusually high.
 Moreover, high demand in the western states of the US coincided with that in California, so that reserves could not be shared across the systems, as has historically been the case.
 The California Power Exchange (“PX”) noted that “The entire Western US was unusually hot at the same time, and that higher than normal heat pattern persisted.
 The summer of 2000 was one of the ten hottest on record.
 Typically, heat variations throughout the West allow for reserve margins to be supported in one area where high temperatures occur by accessing resources from other regions.
 During the event period, all subregions of the WSCC were faced with unusually high temperatures.”
 For California, the effect was to reduce the quantity and increase the costs of import to meet demand in California and to increase the opportunity cost to generators of supplying power to meet loads in California.

 Rapidly increasing demand by California customers had to be met by generation capacity that - in the absence of investment in new power stations in California – has remained unchanged for many years, and which had moreover been reduced for a variety of other reasons.
 Thus the DMA noted that “Despite robust economic growth, there has been little new investment in generation and transmission in California during the past 15 years.”
 This fundamental feature of the California energy market highlights what should be one of the key objectives for FERC and state policy makers – to ensure that political and regulatory intervention do not further reduce the incentive to invest.
 During the summer of 2000, a shortage of new generation in California was compounded by the following factors: